srinay2007/srinay2007.github.io/README.md

 **4.Community Healthcare Analytics for Community Heatlh care provider** : This is case study of Healthcare Analytics solution for Community Health care provider.
 Hosted on AWS, Heroku, Data Integration with Talend ETL Platform, Data Store with PostGreSQL,  Rest API Framework with Node.js, Angularjs, Security Model with Strongloop, Analytics model and Visualizations with D3.js, CD.js, Crossfilter.js.

-Also I am an Data Science Consultant who is passionate about NLP, Deep learning and application of these technologies for solving real world problems.
+Also I am Data Science Developer passionate about AI, NLP, Deep learning and application of these technologies for solving real world problems.
 I love to work with technologies including TensorFlow, PyTorch, Keras, Scikit-learn, Pandas, Numpy, Transformers, BERT, LLMs to name a few.
 Please feel free to reach out to me 🙂 \

 **Data Science Projects** \
 **1.Unveiling Online Deception : Fake-review-detection using Deep Learning Techniques** : This is a Research thesis project done as part of my Masters in Data Science Program in Liverpool John Moore University, UK.
 THe main purpose of this research is to assess the effectiveness of different Embedding Techniques such as BERT, RoBERTa, DistilBERT, XLNET and machine learning algorithms, including **Support Vector Machine, Naïve-Bayes, and convolutional neural networks (CNNs), recurrent neural networks (RNNs), LSTM, BERT (transformer)**.
 This utilizes various ML and DL libraries such as TensorFlow, SKLearn, Keras, Pandas. etc. \